 Unlike fitting many individual roof tiles, fixing a roofing sheet which will cover the same area takes just minutes.
 This means that even larger projects will take just a fraction of the time to complete.
 Ideal for keeping project costs low if hiring professionals.

 The lifespan of roofing sheets depends on the material you choose, but even the most cost-effective type of roofing sheet such as bitumen will last for well over a decade, with materials such as fibre cement or metal lasting for fifty years or longer.

 Durability and Low Maintenance

 Most roofing sheets are incredibly strong, and able to withstand anything the Great British weather throws at them.
-This means that you’ll rarely have to worry about carrying out expensive repairs to your sheeted roof, and maintaining it will require little more than regular removal of dirt and debris.
+This means that you’ll rarely have to worry about carrying out expensive repairs to your sheeted roof, and maintaining it will require little more than the regular removal of dirt and debris.

 Types of Roofing Sheets